OpenTranslationBible/open-bible/en-GB/46.1 Corinthians/md/1-corinthians-15.md

 ## 1 Corinthians 15:4

-And that He was buried, and that He was raised on the third day in accordance with the Scriptures,
+and that He was laid to rest, and on the third day He was raised, as foretold by the Scriptures,

 ## 1 Corinthians 15:5